rayelder/hashicorp-wpl-documentation/pages/components/nav/primary.md

 ## Rules

-* The last <nav /> is always sticky.
+* Primary <nav /> is always sticky when not combined with a secondary <nav />
-* When combined with a secondary <nav />, the background should be a subtle gray with secondary button.
+* When combined with a secondary <nav />, the background should be a subtle gray with secondary button
-* Animate in the “Talk to an expert” secondary button when the secondary <nav /> has becomes sticky.
+* Animate in the “Talk to an expert” secondary button when the secondary <nav /> has becomes sticky
-* Always show GitHub star counts.
+* Always show GitHub star counts on .io domains

 ## Figma props